AlexCosta-EE/Controlled-Token-Economy-on-Solana-Token-2022/README.md

 Instead of relying on open market trading, the system introduces a structured redemption model where users earn tokens and redeem them through time-based payout tiers.
 This approach is designed to reduce bot farming, limit whale consolidation, and enforce controlled liquidity.

+## Purpose

+The purpose of this project is to explore how systems behave under constrained resources and to design mechanisms that improve stability and prevent misuse.

+Through experimentation with liquidity pools, I observed that low-liquidity environments can lead to unstable and unpredictable behavior.
+This project addresses that issue by introducing a controlled redemption model that regulates how value is extracted over time.

+The goal is to demonstrate how applying constraints and incentive-based design can stabilize a system while maintaining user flexibility.
 ---

 ## How It Works